 Once you are relatively pain-free, tolerating liquids and food, have passed urine, you are ready for discharge.
 The discharge can be done on the same day for young patients with no other medical problems and coming from the same city.
 For all the rest, discharge is generally done the next day of surgery.

 You will be called for a follow-up visit in a couple of days after discharge.
 The main aim is to ensure that you are doing well and check your wounds.
-The surgeon will check your wounds, clean it, and reapply the bandages.
-He will discuss regarding your diet and resuming of activities after surgery.
+The surgeon will check your wounds, clean them, and reapply the bandages.
+He will discuss about your diet and resuming activities after surgery.
 Any other questions of yours would be answered at this time.

 Generally, you can resume a normal diet after a couple of days.
 A normal healthy diet is what you need.
 Unless your diet needs to be changed due to any other medical condition.
 The bandages are now to be removed by yourself, at home while bathing after 5 days.
-If for any specific reason, your wounds need to be rechecked, then your surgeon would specify.
+If for any specific reason, your wounds need to be rechecked, then your surgeon would specify at this time.

-ADROIT Centre for Digestive and Obesity surgery is performing all kinds of the gallbladder and other advanced laparoscopic surgery routinely.
+ADROIT Centre for Digestive and Obesity surgery is performing various other advanced laparoscopic and all kinds of gallbladder surgery routinely.
 Our outcomes are par with international standards and our patient satisfaction level is great.
-This the reason why Dr Chirag Thakkar is rated amongst the best doctors for gallbladder stone treatment by our patients.
+This is the reason why Dr Chirag Thakkar is rated amongst the best doctors for gallbladder stone treatment by our patients.
 Click the below links to listen to our patient’s feedback.